David Fry (baseball)

-David James Fry (born November 20, 1995) is an American professional baseball designated hitter, catcher and first baseman for the Cleveland Guardians of Major League Baseball (MLB).
+David James Fry (born November 20, 1995) is an American professional baseball catcher, first baseman, and outfielder for the Cleveland Guardians of Major League Baseball (MLB).
 He made his MLB debut in 2023.
 He was named an All-Star in 2024.

 Amateur career

 Fry attended Grapevine High School in Grapevine, Texas.
 He enrolled at Northwestern State University and played college baseball for the Northwestern State Demons.

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Fry in the seventh round, with the 215th overall selection, of the 2018 Major League Baseball draft.
 He split his first professional season between the rookie-level Helena Brewers and the Single-A Wisconsin Timber Rattlers, playing in 63 games and slashing .312/.400/.550 with 12 home runs and 57 RBI.

 Fry spent the 2019 back with Single-A Wisconsin, playing in 134 games and hitting .258/.329/.444 with 17 home runs, 70 RBI, and 7 stolen bases.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Returning to action in 2021, Fry spent time with the Double-A Biloxi Shuckers and the Triple-A Nashville Sounds.
 In 94 total games, he batted a cumulative .255/.348/.449 with 12 home runs and 46 RBI.